KasperskyLab/Kaspresso/wiki/04_How_to_write_autotests.md

 Yes, there are cases when you need new abstraction and it's ok.
 But our advice is to think well before you introduce new abstraction.

 #### How to determine whether View (fragment, dialog, anything) in the project has its description in some Kakao ```Screen```?
-In a big project with a lot of UI-tests it's not an easy challenge.
+In a big project with a lot of UI-tests, it's not an easy challenge.
 That's why we have implemented an extended version of the Kakao ```Screen``` - ```KScreen``` ([KScreen](../kaspresso/src/main/kotlin/com/kaspersky/kaspresso/screens/KScreen.kt)).
 In ```KScreen``` you have to implement two properties: ```layoutId``` and ```viewClass```.
 So your search if the View has its description in some Kakao ```Screen``` becomes easier. <br>
 In Kautomator, there is general ```UiScreen```([UiScreen](../kautomator/src/main/kotlin/com/kaspersky/components/kautomator/dsl/screen/UiScreen.kt)) that has an obligatory field - ```packageName```.